MattiasBuelens/remote-web-streams/README.md

 Can we get the best of both worlds: **process data as it comes in, but off the main thread**?

 ## Solution
-Enter: `message-channel-stream`.
+Enter: `remote-web-streams`.
 With this, you can create a pair of a `WritableStream` and a `ReadableStream` which behaves like an [identity transform stream][identity-transform-stream], but where you can send one of the two ends to a different context.